tbp.monty.frameworks.environments#

 Also has the following, additional functionality; TODO refactor/separate these out as appropriate

-i) this dataloader allows for early stopping by adding the set_done method which can for example be called when the object is recognized.
+i) this environment interface allows for early stopping by adding the set_done method which can for example be called when the object is recognized.

 ii) the motor_only_step can be set such that the sensory module can later determine whether perceptual data should be sent to the learning module, or just fed back to the motor policy.

-iii) Handles different data-loader updates depending on whether the policy is based on the surface-agent or touch-agent
+iii) Handles different environment interface updates depending on whether the policy is based on the surface-agent or touch-agent

 1. Supports hypothesis-testing “jump” policy